lokidokicoki/lokidokicoki.github.io/_geography/mtep-desert.md

 ---
 layout: page
 title: M!tep Desert
-summary: Large desert located in the west of the Spinwards Marches
+summary: Large desert located in the west of the Spinward Marches
 continent: spin
 ---